Plane makes emergency landing on New York highway

 The single-engine Piper PA-28 touched down on the Major Deegan Expressway on Saturday afternoon after maintenance workers repairing potholes stopped traffic to leave the road clear.

 None of the three on board suffered serious injury, local media say.

-The plane is thought to have suffered some kind of engine failure, officials said.'Sliding to a stop'
+The plane is thought to have suffered some kind of engine failure, officials said.

 The plane had taken off from the city of Danbury in Connecticut for a flight around the Statue of Liberty, according to officials.

 It was said to be on its way back when it experienced engine problems.